wowsignal-io/android-tools/README.md

     - `h` - a uniform wrapper around various hash programs, like md5 and sha
     - `strip_control` - removes control characters from input
     - `f` - opinionated `find` shorthand
+    - `out` and `s` - collect files or screenshots from within the shell to an output directory on the host

+## Automatic `adb pull`

+In the `bash` shell, running the command `out` will collect files into a special directory in `/data/local/temp` that's continually `adb pull`'d onto the host machine. `s` is a special case of `out` that takes and sends a screenshot.

 ## Requirements